babar-raza/package-descriptions/groupdocs.cloud/packagist/GroupDocs.Viewer Cloud SDK for PHP.md

 - Get list of all email attachments in its HTML or image representation.
 - Download resources of a specific email attachment page for HTML representation.

-## Enhancements in Version 19.5
+## New Features in Version 20.5

-- Improved Cloud products API Reference grouping.
+- Added support for [Docker version of GroupDocs.Viewer Cloud](https://hub.docker.com/r/groupdocs/viewer-cloud) by SDKs.

-For the detailed notes, please visit [GroupDocs.Viewer Cloud 19.5 Release Notes](https://wiki.groupdocs.cloud/viewercloud/release-notes/2019/groupdocs-viewer-cloud-19-5-release-notes/).
+For the detailed notes, please visit [GroupDocs.Viewer Cloud 20.5 Release Notes](https://wiki.groupdocs.cloud/viewercloud/release-notes/release-notes-2020/groupdocs-viewer-cloud-20-5-release-notes/).

 ## Supported File Formats